As seen in:

 Here’s what the resume summary of a bilingual teacher resume would look like:

-Bilingual in a Resume Profile
+Sample Resume: Bilingual in the Resume Profile

 Experienced, fluent English- and Spanish-speaking history teacher with excellent communication skills and a true passion for teaching at an elementary level.
 Was voted “Teacher of the Year” three consecutive years in a row at Palo Verde Elementary School.
 Looking to leverage experience and bilingual skills as the next history teacher at Cactus Elementary School.